 In fact, even children can meditate with these techniques (and should—read that link to see why).

 Buddhist breathing meditations are all about mindfully observing the breath as it moves around the body.
 (I’ll teach you how to do this in just a moment).

 All we do is focus the mind on the breath as we take 108 breaths.
 This is usually done using a meditation mala [READ: Best Malas To Buy].

 There are over 100 benefits of meditation (it is quite stunning how meditation helps so many areas of your life).

-Breathing meditations are good for health, happiness, and well-being.
+Breathing meditation exercises are good for health, happiness, and well-being.
 And they are also very good for people interested in learning meditation.